Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry. My advisor is Mircea Mustaţă.

 We study the Hodge filtration of the intersection cohomology Hodge module for toric varieties.
 More precisely, we study the cohomology sheaves of the graded de Rham complex of the intersection cohomology Hodge module and give a precise formula relating it with the stalks of the intersection cohomology as a constructible complex.
 The main idea is to use the Ishida complex in order to compute the higher direct images of the sheaf of reflexive differentials.

-(1) L2 approach to the Saito vanishing theorem, available at arXiv
+(1) L2 approach to the Saito vanishing theorem, to appear at Ann.
+Sc.
+Norm.
+Super.
+Pisa Cl.
+Sci. (arXiv)

 (See Abstract)